TigerBSD/TigerBSD/SYSINSTALL.md

 Why would we?
 Go ahead and destroy the current contents of our selected disks.
 YES!

+Enter a strong passphrase, used to protect your encryption keys.
+You will be required to enter this passphrase each time the system is booted.

+Re-enter password.

 Then we wait for a while while it partitions the drive and installs base, kernel, doc and lib32.

-Next, enter a password for root.
-Well, our disk is unencrypted anyway, so pick something simple like *hest123* and press Enter, I guess.  (*Hest* is the Norwegian word for horse.)
+Next, enter a strong password for root.

 Enter the password followed by Enter again.